galister/wlx-overlay-s/README.md

 ### Working Set

-Your working set consists of your currently selected overlays; screens, mirrors, keyboard, etc.
+The working set consists of all currently selected overlays; screens, mirrors, keyboard, etc.

-The working set appears in front of you when shown, and can be re-centered by hiding and showing again.
+The working set appears in front of the headset when shown, and can be re-centered by hiding and showing again.

-Show and hide your working set using:
+Show and hide the working set using:

-- Non-vive controller: double-tap B or Y on your left controller.
+- Non-vive controller: double-tap B or Y on the left controller.
-- Vive controller: double-tap the menu button on your left controller (OpenXR, for SteamVR, you might need to bind `showhide` yourself.)
+- Vive controller: double-tap the menu button on the left controller (for SteamVR, the `showhide` binding must be bound)

 ### Pointer Modes AKA Laser Colors

-Much of the functionality in WlxOverlay-S depends on what color of laser you are using to interact with a UI element. \
+Much of the functionality in WlxOverlay-S depends on what color of laser is used to interact with a UI element. \
 Using the default settings, there are 3 modes:

 - Regular Mode: Blue laser